pinglamb/math/vector-calculus/green-stokes-theorems.md

 ## Green's Theorem

-Green's Theorem is equivalent to the 2D Divergence Theorem.
+Green's Theorem is equivalent to the 2D Divergence Theorem which focuses more on actual evaluation of the integral.

 > *Theorem.*{: .thm}
 > **[Green's Theorem]**